5.12 Audits, Substitutions, and Waivers

 C. Course Waiver

-Course waivers for graduation are permitted upon the recommendation of the division director of the student's AAS program or the dean who has responsibility for the specific course in the AA, AS, AE, and AFA degrees.
+Course waivers for graduation are permitted upon the recommendation of the division director of the student's Associate in Applied Science program, or of the dean who has responsibility for the specific course in the Associate in Arts, Associate in Science, Associate in Engineering, and Associate in Fine Arts degrees.
 No credit hours will be granted.
 General Education requirements may not be waived for any reason.
-Students must still meet the minimum credit hours required for their program as outlined in Policy 5.13 Program Completion Regulations.
+Students must still meet the minimum credit hours required for their program as outlined in Policy 5.13: Program Completion Regulations.

 Changes approved by Cabinet on March 2, 2015; July 17, 2017